Monkee-Boy/CG-Global-UI/README.md

       font-weight: 700;
   }

-/* the following selector is specific to a single site/page/app and should thus be moved into a seperate stylesheet outside of the global DSG */
+/* the following selector is specific to a single site/page/app and should thus be moved into a seperate stylesheet outside of the global framework */
   #hubspot-form-id-12345 .btn {
       line-height: 1;
       text-decoration: none;